kyma-project/community/collaboration/sig-core/decisions/dr-001-Technologies.md

 ## Context

 The Kyma developers need to select specific technologies.
 Their purpose is to:

 * Enable the most lightweight solution and cost-effective solution for the cluster installation.
 * Facilitate the cross-teams collaboration development.
 * Enable easy context-switching between teams.

 ## Decision

-The decision is to use the **Golang** language for all new implementations in Kyma.
-Golang allows to create very efficient applications with low memory usage and a vast set of system libraries.
-Many projects which Kyma depends on are written in Golang, including Kubernetes.
+The decision is to use the **Go** language for all new implementations in Kyma.
+Go allows to create very efficient applications with low memory usage and a vast set of system libraries.
+Many projects which Kyma depends on are written in Go, including Kubernetes.

 Use the following front-end technologies within Kyma:

-- Open UI5
+* Open UI5
-- Angular (version 4 and later)
+* Angular (version 4 and later)
-- React
+* React

 The recommended technologies fulfill the Kyma principles.